XRPLF/xrpl-dev-portal/content/concepts/transactions/index.md

 ---
 html: transactions.html
 parent: concepts.html
+seo:
-blurb: Transactions are the only way to change the XRP Ledger.
+    description: Transactions are the only way to change the XRP Ledger.
 Understand what forms they take and how to use them.
 labels:
   - Payments
   - Transaction Sending